alovajs/alovajs.github.io/docs/tutorial/02-getting-started/03-basic/03-method.md

 - `url` is the request path;
 - `data` is the request body data;
-- `config` is the request configuration object, which includes the request header, params parameters, request behavior parameters and other configurations;
+- `config` is the request configuration object, which includes the request headers, params parameters, request behavior parameters and other configurations;

 You can also create your own custom method instance by `alova.Request`, which is useful when dynamically specifying the request type.